 Ultimately, it’s healthy and beneficial for children to develop alternative or additional ways of soothing themselves.
 With the proper approach, helping a child discover these options can improve social and emotional development.
 The key is not to avoid necessary changes for the child, but to make sure they are undertaken with a deep respect for the child’s individual differences and nervous system.

-My new book explains how all childhood providers can support children’s social and emotional development.
+*Update May 2019* My new book explains how parents and childhood providers can support children’s social and emotional development.